AndrzejKubas/cake-service/README.md

 ## Cake REST microservice API:

-/v1/** - for this pattern of resource path yo udon't need authotization /v2/** - for this pattern of resource path yo need OAuth2 authotization
+/v1/** - this pattern of resource path doesn't need authorization

+/v2/** - this pattern of resource path needs OAuth2 authorization

 ### Getting all cakes